Skip to main content

 Using the integration: exercise

-When you exercise, your heart rate increases and depending on exercise intensity, glucose will increase or decrease.
+When you exercise, your heart rate increases.
+Depending on exercise intensity, your glucose will increase or decrease.

-Take low to moderate-intensity exercise, for instance.
-This would be where your heart rate is around 110-120 beats per minute (BPM) - think: walking, cycling, or anything where you can have a conversation.
+Take low to moderate-intensity exercise like walking or cycling where your heart rate is around 110-120 beats per minute (BPM) for instance.

-If you recently ate carbs, your blood glucose will decrease because your body will always favor the more readily available fuel source.
+If you recently ate a meal with carbs, your blood glucose will decrease because your body will always favor the more readily available fuel source.

 Use this information to experiment with exercise type, intensity, and timing that work for your health goals.